Academic Integrity

 Actions:

-• Create permanent administrative positions in academic integrity building towards a UBC office of academic integrity so that this work is a significant part, if not the whole, of their portfolio.
+Building towards a UBC office of academic integrity, create permanent administrative positions in academic integrity, so that this work is a significant part, if not the whole, of their portfolio.

 Progress Update:

-• Academic Integrity Facilitator position in Student Learning Hub (1FTE).
+- Academic Integrity Program Manager position added in the Student Learning Hub (1FTE).

 Progress Update: